 Some accounts may require SSL to be turned on.

-Permission to view assay runs and results is derived from the project in which they are placed.
-Project for an assay result will be specified through:
+Permission to view runs and results is derived from the project in which they are placed.
+Project for a result will be specified through:

 - If manually entered, the permissions for the assay data is the same as the permissions of the entry in which it is recorded